danielsiegl/CanineCleansingStandard/10_Eco-Friendly_Cleaning.md

 - **Reduce Plastic Waste**: Buy grooming products in bulk or use refillable containers to cut down on packaging waste.

 ## 10.6 Why Go Eco-Friendly?
-- **Better for Your Dog**: Eco-friendly products are usually milder and safer for your dog’s skin and fur.
+- **Better for Your Dog**: Eco-friendly products are usually milder and safer for your dogâ€™s skin and fur.
 - **Helps the Environment**: Using less energy and water, along with sustainable materials, reduces your impact on the planet.
 - **Saves Money**: Making your own products and using natural drying methods can save you money compared to buying traditional grooming items.

 ---

 By following these eco-friendly cleaning tips, you can keep your dog healthy and clean while also protecting the environment.
 Small changes like these can make a big difference for our planet and your pet!